A taste of what readers think - vote here, then see every market-sentiment poll.

 X:

-Yields from FRED and Finnhub.
+Yields refreshed live.
 Risk metrics from Morningstar/PortfoliosLab.
-Not financial advice.

 Risk-return frontier